 - If a single car with C3 has it’s cruise control on it will use the sensor + camera in front to try and keep a safe and constant distance from cars in front of it, regardless of weather they have C3 technology equipped or not.

-I don’t have the funds or the technical expertise to develop or patent this and I’m almost 100% positive other companies like Mercedes (with its automatic braking) or Google (with its driverless vehicles) or Dewetron (with it’s own version of cruise control) are already working on this, so I’ve decided to simply publish this idea / invention and hopefully help improve technologies that are already on their way.
+As usual I don’t have the funds or the technical expertise to draw out, develop, or patent this and I’m 100% positive other companies like Mercedes (with its automatic braking) or Google (with its driverless vehicles) or Dewetron (with it’s own version of cruise control) are already working on something like this.
+So please feel free to borrow the idea.

 Car photo by Benson Kua.